Moz vs Ahrefs — Which is Better?

 Ahrefs’ keyword difficulty score is accompanied by an estimate of how many links you’ll need to rank in the top 10.

-Moz doesn’t give you a direct equivalent of this ‘backlink estimate’ data, but it does provide a related tool that can also provide valuable insights on how much to focus on a particular keyword: a keyword ‘priority score’ feature.
+Moz doesn’t give you a direct equivalent of this ‘backlink estimate’ data, but it does provide a related tool that can also provide valuable insights on how much to focus on a particular keyword: a ‘Minimum DA’ score.
+This is the minimum Domain Authority for sites ranking in the top 10 for that query.

 Both of these keyword prioritization metrics are useful.
 However, on balance I prefer the Ahrefs metric, simply because it gives you more concrete data about the amount of outreach work involved in ranking for a particular search query — i.e., the number of backlinks you’ll have to build to rank for it.